microsoft/pxt/docs/extensions/getting-started/github-docs.md

 ### Title/Description

 This should contain a brief description of the functionality of the block/API along with a title for the page.
-Often, this text can simply be copied from the existing JSDoc for the API in question.
+Often, this text can simply be copied from the existing JSDoc of a particular API.

 ### Signature